meadsteve/meadsteve.github.io/_posts/2022-09-12-making-python-fast-for-free.markdown

 I limited cibuildwheel to cpython only with a `CIBW_BUILD` set to `cp3*` and each OS has the python version range specified (at the time of writing I had some problems building for linux with 3.11).
 I also added a final step to use twine to publish these versions.
-Since this job is scheduled to run when a build is tagged this means my publishing workflow is automatically completed once I decided to tag a build.
+Since this job is scheduled to run when a commit is tagged I now had an automated publishing workflow triggered entirely by git.

 ## Building a generic wheel for unsupported platforms
 I wanted to keep support in my library for platforms where the code could not be compiled, so I decided to have a